Sciss/Mellite-website/src/paradox/tut_soundprocesses1.md

 @@@ note

 Using `.madd` calls in SuperCollider is not very common.
 Most UGens do have artificial trailing inputs for multiplication and addition, which are then rewritten as `.madd` calls that produce the according binary-op or `MulAdd` UGen.
-I didn't adopt this approach in ScalaCollider, so here you have to explicitly use `.madd` to scale the output of UGens.
+I did not adopt this approach in ScalaCollider, so here you have to explicitly use `.mulAdd` (ScalaCollider's equivalent to SuperCollider's `.madd`) to scale the output of UGens.

 @@@